TakNotify/TakNotify.github.io/readme.md

 ```

-## Build
+## Build from the source code

+The source code of `TakNotify` can be cloned from https://github.com/TakNotify/TakNotify.

-If you want to build `TakNotify` from source code, the easiest way is by executing
+The easiest way to build `TakNotify` from the source code is by executing the `build.ps1`
-the `build.ps1` script:
+script:

 ```powershell
 .\build.ps1